Engaging with the culture can be exhausting.

 I sat there, for the rest of the movie, thinking of some things I wanted to say to the kids after the show.
 It was not my intent to deliver some lecture but to offer a heartfelt warning and a sincere invitation to consider an alternative approach to their lives.
 But, alas, it may not surprise the reader to learn that while I wanted to speak to the kids after the show, they were distinctly uninterested in speaking with me.
 In fact, 10 minutes before the movie was over, they all stood up and quietly got out of Dodge.

 There is a long running debate, even among Christians, regarding whether the culture is really more degraded than in times past.
 One would hope that, when children are having sex in the public square, the observation that things in the culture are badly awry would be completely uncontroversial.
 But probably not.
-Alas, Ravi Zacharias is sadly correct when he observes "there is nothing so vulgar left in human experience for which you cannot find some professor somewhere to justify it."
+The observation, “there is nothing so vulgar left in human experience for which you cannot find some professor somewhere to justify it”, is all too true.

-I wonder what life will be like for my grandchildren, and their very presence here reminds me of the potentially dire consequences of apathy and fatigue on the part of those of us who came before them.
+I wonder what life will be like for my grandchildren.
+It is their presence here which reminds me of the potentially dire consequences of apathy and fatigue on the part of those of us who came before them.
 And so I persevere.

 I opened these reflections with a little bit of Russell Kirk and I find that he has other relevant things to say about preparing for the future from within the ruins of our cultural decay.
-Some food for thought for those of my friends who still have little children to raise:
+Some food for thought for those of my friends who still have little children to raise, or grandchildren to love: